-Vodka and water are pretty good at disinfecting on their own, but a pleasantly-scented disinfectant is way more likely to be used in my household.
+Vodka and water are pretty good at disinfecting on their own, but a pleasantly-scented spray is way more likely to be used in my household.
 So I add various essential oils to my homemade disinfectant spray for both aroma and added disinfecting properties.

 - peppermint + tea tree